niklas-palm/custom-sagemaker-project/README.md

 ### Launch a new SageMaker Project

 In SageMaker Studio, under `Create Project` you should see your custom project under "Organization templates".
 Launching it deploys the cloudformation.

-#### Disclaimer

-As of writing this, the integration between SageMaker Studio and Github is bugged.
-The repo shows up in the SageMaker Project, but it's not possible to clone.